ManticoreGamesInc/platform-documentation/src/tutorials/scene_creation.md

 ## Tutorial

 This tutorial will cover how to place and move images in a scene as well as how to customize objects to your liking.
-Share your decorated room on our Discord's #showcase channel!
+Share your decorated room on our Discord's #showcase channel.

 ### Downloading the Template